-- Standard Option: Scott Addict (or equivalent), carbon frame and fork, rim brakes, Shimano 105 groupset, roughly 8kg
+- Standard Option: carbon frame and fork, rim brakes, Shimano 105 groupset, aluminium wheelset, model Scott Addict or equivalent, roughly 8 kg

-- Premium Option: Scott Addict Disk (or equivalent), carbon frame and fork, disc brakes, Shimano Ultegra groupset, roughly 8 kg
+- Premium Option: carbon frame and fork, disc brakes, Shimano Ultegra groupset, aluminium wheelset, model Scott Addict Disk or equivalent, roughly 8 kg

 Details (apply to both models):

 - Gear range: 11-speed cassette (11×32), compact 34/50 chainset

 - Repair kit included: 2 CO2 cartridges, patches, multi-tool, 1 inner tube, tyre levers

 - 2 bottle holders (except size 47 bicycles on which only one can be placed)

 - Pedals: Our rental bikes come without pedals.
 Either bring your own pedals or specify your needs (2 weeks before departure at the latest).
 We can install 3 types of pedals at no extra charge: Look KEO easy, Shimano SPD SL or Shimano SPD

 Please indicate your choice of model and pedals as well as your height (if possible also frame size) when filling out your booking form.
 You will receive your chosen model from the support vehicle driver on the first day of your tour.
 He will carry out an inventory of the bike with you, as well as a second inventory at the end of the tour.

 *Bike “consumables” (tyres, tubes, brake pads, cables) are included in the rental price.
 Only parts and components that are broken due to a crash and/or misuse will be charged.
 In the event of bike loss or theft, a fixed fee will be charged (2200 € for the Standard model, 3590 € for the Premium and Electric models)